-Celebrating 25 years of innovation and leadership
+Celebrating over 25 years of innovation and leadership

 Building strong communities is an enduring commitment at Bank of America Merrill Lynch.
-For 25 years, the Low Income Housing Challenge has helped drive innovation and commitment among college students, and empowered new generations of affordable housing leaders.
+For over 25 years, the Low Income Housing Challenge has helped drive innovation and commitment among college students, and empowered new generations of affordable housing leaders.

 HOW IT WORKS